SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/entrance.rst

 ~~~~~~~~~~~~~
 Let's start model definition.
 Oh, rest assured!

-Now you are using Marquetry, so the definition can do very easy.
+Now you are using Marquetry, so the definition can be very easy.

 This problem is **not** image data and not sequence data so we use a simple fully connected neural network.

-Fully connected neural network means the all neuron in current layer and the next/previous layer connected each other.
+A fully connected neural network means neurons in the current layer and
+the next/previous layer are connected to each other.
-Such neural network sometimes called ``Multiple Layer Perceptron``.
+Such neural network is sometimes called ``Multiple Layer Perceptron``.

 Oh, sorry, I didn't explain what is the ``Neural Network``.

 Neural Network is base of the Deep Learning.
-In other words, Deep Learning is deeper Neural Network.
+In other words, Deep Learning is a deeper Neural Network.
 In some documents, ``Deep Learning`` and ``Neural Network`` are used indicating the same thing.

-In typically, upper than 3 layers neural network is often called ``Deep Learning``.
+In typically, an upper than 3-layer neural network is often called ``Deep Learning``.
 But the definition seems to be ambiguous.
 You don't need to remember this!
-Please keep in the back of your mind only about the Deep Learning is
+Please keep in the back of your mind only the Deep Learning is
-deeper Neural Network so the mechanism is almost same.
+deeper Neural Network so the mechanism is almost the same.

-Well, in this time, we create 3-layers Neural Network.
+Well, this time, we create a 3-layer Neural Network.
 Using :class:`marquetry.models.MLP`.
    - What is the MLP?
 MLP stands for ``Multiple Layer Perceptron``!

 1. Define the model, don't worry!
 You should do is only define the number of the neuron and the layer.